-I feel like I need to include every sort of disclaimer here because these foods are not perfect and I am sure many will find reasons to criticize them.
-However, I will absolutely admit how hard it can be to switch your family to a whole food based diet when coming from the standard American diet.
-While theses foods are not ideal and can be very inflammatory due to poor quality oils, sugar, non-organic, high in x,y,z etc. they may help reduce free glutamate exposure and/or are slightly cleaner options when switching to a whole food diet.
-Strictly avoiding processed sources of free glutamate has been essential to our health, especially our son’s neurological health.
+I feel like I need to include every sort of disclaimer here because some of these foods are not perfect, and I am sure many will find reasons to criticize them.
+However, I will absolutely admit how hard it can be to switch your family to a whole food-based diet when coming from the standard American diet.
+While some of these foods are not ideal and can be very inflammatory due to poor quality oils, sugar, non-organic, high in x,y,z, etc., they may help reduce free glutamate exposure or are slightly cleaner options when switching to a whole food diet.
+Strictly avoiding processed sources of free glutamate was essential to our health, especially our son’s neurological health.

 Our sensitivity to free glutamate has changed over time.
 Initially, the smallest exposure would disrupt mood, behavior, and physical symptoms for days.
 However, as we have worked to get to the root of the dysfunction, our sensitivity is nearly gone.

 Please remember that some of these foods can also feed underlying pathogens, creating a surge in glutamate, and that diet should be tweaked to fit your individual needs.

 The following items have been linked via my Amazon affiliate account, for which I may earn a commission at no additional cost to you.
 Products may need to be sourced based on availability and/or pricing.

 Be sure to take a look at my Instagram page saved stories for our favorite grocery finds, all categorized by store.